sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ####git log

-* A history of all the past commits
+* Displays all the past commits
-* Useful for view old code changes and your teammate's contributions
+* Useful for viewing previous code changes and a list of individual contributions

 ![git-log](imgs/git-log.png)